ljk1228/Saliency_SR/README.md

 - "pro": The offset divided by the number of sentences in the abstract, to extract a proportional sentence position feature.

 ## Dataset Usage
 This dataset can be used for various research tasks related to scientific abstract analysis, move analysis, and discourse analysis.
-It lays the foundation for subject knowledge mining, and also provides the possibility to give more accurate feedback and evaluation on the move structure and language characteristics of scientific writing., such as: logical continuity, expression integrity, etc.
+It lays the foundation for subject knowledge mining, and also provides the possibility to give more accurate feedback and evaluation on the move structure and language characteristics of scientific writing, such as: logical continuity, expression integrity, etc.

 ## License
 The Scientific Abstract Moves Dataset (SAMD) is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).